Venezuelan says new DHS enforcement will deter Venezuelans from trying to cross

 We asked Perez what he would do if he were expelled back to Mexico instead of being released in El Paso.

-“If I had to wait in Mexico I would of have to had gone back to my country because it is complicated to be in Mexico especially coming from Venezuela, they don’t let you stay in Mexico they give you a temporary pass of 7 days to be in Mexico and after that they deport us,” said Perez.
+“If I had to wait in Mexico I would of have to had gone back to my country because it is complicated to be in Mexico especially coming from Venezuela,” said Perez.

 Our crews did not see migrants being expelled at the border on Thursday.
 However, according to Border Report sources in Mexico, the U.S. has begun to expel a small number of Venezuelans.